FAQs concerning New Invention Lease Extensions

-• Me and my sister are in the throws of buying a flat (a maisonette located inNew Invention with share of freehold).
-During our search, we were always looking at apartments that had at least 83 years balance left.
-We came across a apartment we liked and the selling agent promised us that the lease term was not an issue.
-Yesterday our conveyancers informed us the lease only has seventy six years and therefore needs a lease extension.
-Do we walk away, or should we lower our offer by the estimated difference in value resulting from the short lease term setting aside that money to cover the lease extension?
+• My partner and I are hoping to buy a flat (a garden flat located inNew Invention with share of freehold).
+During our search, we were always looking at flats that had at least 83 years left.
+We came across a flat we fell in love with and the selling agent assured that the lease was long albeit not specifying a number.
+This morning our lawyers informed us the lease only has 70 years and thus needs a lease extension.
+Should we walk away, or do we reduce our offer?

 • Other Topics